 Soldano SLO-100 Clone chassis view

 There's really nothing too special about this project.
 If you need some details on building one of those, you'll find plenty of information on the net.
 But here're some facts about mine anyway: I used a Hammond 1650T(actually for 4 EL34s) as output transformer, some large Hammond Choke(I think 10H 500mA) and the power transformer was custom-wound by IG-transformers(called "Shinrock" at that time).
 The chassis was from Weber USA, some cheap special offer, because they screwed up the powder coating and labeling.
-The large electrolytics are from F+T, the other caps are a mix of WIMAs, Orange Drops, Xicons and some Silver Micas(which will be replaced by ceramics in the future).
+The large electrolytics are from F+T, the other caps are a mix of WIMAs, Orange Drops, Xicons and some Silver Micas.
 The pots are from Alpha and the jacks from Switchcraft.
 I mounted the power tube sockets wrong back when I first worked on it, so the poweramp wiring is not as perfect as in the original(I have no idea why I did that).
-The circuit is almost the same as in the original SLO, I think the only thing I changed is the C after V2a, which I changed from 22n to 4n7, which moves the cutoff-frequency from about 4Hz to 23Hz - yeah, that doesn't make that much of a difference or sense ;-)
+The circuit is almost the same as in the original SLO, I think the only thing I changed is the C after V2a, which I changed from 22n to 4n7, which moves the cutoff-frequency from about 4Hz to 23Hz - doesn't look like it, but it tightens up the low end just tad.

 Soldano SLO-100 Clone insides